Main effects of the ECJ's decisions on GDPR compliance

 Summary and outlook:

 The ECJ rulings underline the importance of a comprehensive and individual approach to data protection.
-They signal a development towards stricter liability rules and an extended recognition of damages in the context of the GDPR.
+They signal a development towards stricter liability rules and an extended recognition of damages in the context of data protection.
+GDPR.
 Companies are required to continuously rethink and adapt their data protection practices in order to meet the increased requirements and ensure effective protection of personal data.